 Congratulations you just saved €150- €400.

-Great – you now have your ticket and transport organised it’s time to pack, very light!
+Great – you now have your ticket and transport organized it’s time to pack, very light!

-It’s so easy to take everything including the kitchen sink however at the end of a festival you will not want to pack down an elaborate set up and carry it, sometimes over a kilometre… believe me, it’s no picnic.
+It’s so easy to take everything including the kitchen sink however at the end of a festival you will not want to pack down an elaborate setup and carry it, sometimes over a kilometer… believe me, it’s no picnic.

 Check the event pages for spare seats and if you can, offer a ride.

-Depending on the festival there may be a shuttle bus – in Australia we are lucky have the Banana Bus providing safe and affordable festival transport – link.
+Depending on the festival there may be a shuttle bus – in Australia, we are lucky to have the Banana Bus providing safe and affordable festival transport – link.

 If you are taking a cooler, saving money on ice is as simple as freezing your drinks, perishable food should be consumed in the first day or two.

-As the festival moves into full swing it is important to remind yourself that money is only one currency we use to trade value.
+As the festival moves into full swing it is important to remind yourself that money is the only currency we use to trade value.

 Your skills and resourcefulness will start to surface – maybe you can trade a massage for a meal, some information for a drink, lend a hand setting up tents.